-(c) A blaster shall be qualified by reason of training, knowledge, or experience, in the field of transporting storing, handling, and use of explosives, and have a working knowledge of State and local laws and regulations which pertain to explosives.
+(c) A blaster shall be qualified, by reason of training, knowledge, or experience, in the field of transporting, storing, handling, and use of explosives, and have a working knowledge of State and local laws and regulations which pertain to

-(d) Blasters shall be required to furnish satisfactory evidence of competency in handling explosives and rentorming in a safe manner the ryle of blasting that will be required.
+(d) Blasters shall be required to furnish satisfactory evidence of competency in handling explosives and performing in a safe manner the type of blasting that will be required.

-(e) The blaster shall is knowledge able and competent in the use of ruch type of blasting method uses
+(e) The blaster shall be knowledgeable and competent in the use of each type of blasting method used.

-§ 1926,902 Surface transportation of puploxives.
+§ 1926,902 Surface transportation of explosives.

-(a) Transportation of explosives shall meet the provisions of Department of Transportation regulations contained in 14 CFR Part 103, Air Transportation, 46 CFR Parts 146-149, Water Carriers, 49 CFR Parts 171-179, Highways and Railways: 49 CFR Part 180, Pipelines, and 49 CFR Parts 390-397, Motor Carriers.
+(a) Transportation of explosives shall meet the provisions of Department of Transportation regulations contained in 14 CFR Part 103, Air Transportation; 46 CFR Parts 146-149, Water Carriers: 49 CFR Parts 171-179, Highways and Rallways; 49 CFR Part 180 Pipelines; and CFR Parts 390-397, Motor Carriers,